MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

 1. Select **Run**.
 Review the output.
 The *extractive summary* provides rank scores for salient sentences.

-## Get sentiment with Azure AI Language
+## Get sentiment with Azure AI Language in Language Studio

 1. You can try out other capabilities in [https://language.cognitive.azure.com](https://language.cognitive.azure.com?portal-azure=true)